Start Developing with TypeDB

 A client is responsible for connecting to the TypeDB Server.
 We then use this connection to manage databases and open sessions.

-A session is responsible for connecting our application to a particular database.
+A session holds a connection to a particular database.
 This connection then allows opening transactions to carry out queries.
-We can think of a session as a two-way long-lasting tunnel that connects our application to a particular database on the TypeDB server.

 Depending on the type of the query carried out by a transaction, we retrieve different forms of answers.
 These answers, regardless of their type, all contain concepts.
 We can then use the methods introduced by the Concept API to obtain more information about the retrieved concept and its surroundings.
 Furthermore, the Concept API allows us to traverse the neighbours of a specific concept instance to obtain more insights.